carpentries/instructor-training/episodes/04-performance.md

 using both [a detailed case study]({{ site.root }}/files/papers/fincher-warrens-questions-2007.pdf) and
 [analysis of change stories]({{ site.root }}/files/papers/fincher-stories-change-2012.pdf).
-As the abstract of the latter paper says:
+The abstract of the latter paper sums up their findings:

 > Innovative tools and teaching practices often fail to be adopted by educators in the field,
 > despite evidence of their effectiveness.